What is YouTube TV?

 |Movie rentals?
 (Y/N)||No|

-The YouTube TV price is $49.99/mo. — significantly less than most people pay for cable TV.
-It also comes in below the price points of similar streaming services like Hulu + Live TV and fuboTV (both $54.99/mo.).
-Philo and Sling are both cheaper at $20/mo., however have fewer channels and feature less storage time through their DVRs.
-With more than 70 channels and unlimited DVR storage for nine months, YouTube TV’s price is competitive among other streaming services.
+The YouTube TV price is $64.99/mo. — significantly less than most people pay for cable TV.
+It does, however, come in above the price points of similar streaming services like Hulu + Live TV and fuboTV (both $54.99/mo.).
+Philo and Sling are also both cheaper at $20/mo., however have fewer channels and feature less storage time through their DVRs.
+With more than 70 channels and unlimited DVR storage for nine months, YouTube TV’s price is competitive among other streaming services, and they do offer a free trial.
+We also ranked YouTube TV the best live TV service for DVR storage.

 YouTube TV look and feel